DagimDev/reactjs-learning/API-Integration-in-React/1_what_is_API.md

         brought back the recipe back to you.
 In this example, your daughter is the API, she sends your recipe request to your mom and brings you back the response recipe from your mom while you and your mom stayed where you were.

+    History of APIs: APIs have been around almost as long as computing.
+For instance, before the Internet, APIs existed, but in local networks form (covering limited area). o Modern APIs: However, the history of modern APIs (web-based APIs), began taking shape in early 2000s when Salesforce launched its web API followed by Amazon and eBay.
+These companies took advantage of the new medium, the internet, to make products and services available to customers via a single website and ensure that partners and third-party resellers could extend the reach of their websites.
+As internet (websites) continued to be the default medium of doing business, business companies that collect data from their customers started to be overwhelmed by their data to the extent that they became unable to read/share customer's data or even tell who their customer was or what they want.
+        Because of that, companies started to hire third-party companies called Customer Relationship Management (CRM) platforms that store their data in the cloud. o Customer Relationship Management (CRM) platforms: In addition to storing a company’s data in the cloud, the CRM platforms use software to analyze a company’s data to improve the company’s customer service, to assist in customer retention and to ultimately to drive the company’s sales growth.
+Examples of renowned CRM companies/software are Salesforces, Zoho CRM and Bitrix24